epfl-ada/ada-2021-project-pyca/ADA_text_Yiming.md

 To further confirm our findings from sentiment analysis, we computed scores for five lexical terms (warmth, fun, love, emotional, disappointment ad hate) from movie related quotes.
 The reason is that, those five lexical terms could be employed to understand how people feel and their experience about the movies, when they mentioned the movies in media.

-In Figure 5, we plot barchart for the average scores of five lexical terms, in three groups(high vs. intermediate vs. low percentage of box office revenue in the first week).
-Findings from t-test showed that people use more hate related words to describe movie that has high revenue proportion in the first week (compared to movies with high revenue proportion after first week).
+In Figure 5, we plot barchart for the average scores of five lexical terms, in three groups (high vs. intermediate vs. low percentage of box office revenue in the first week).
+Findings from t-test showed that **people use more hate related words to describe movie that has high revenue proportion in the first week (compared to movies with high revenue proportion after first week)** (p-value 0.03).
 We can say, it seems that good movie gets more audiences for longer time period and more positive voices in media will boost its effects.
+Although it is more delicate to conclude with the other lexical terms, the trend is (almost) always the expected one: positive terms are associated to movies with high opening revenue proportion while negative terms to movies with low opening revenue proportion.

 ![Figure 5](assets/sentimentAnalysis.png "Figure 5")

+## Conclusion
+The gold standard for the movie industry would be to be able to predict the total gross revenue of a movie before release.
+Although we were not able to tackle precisely the problem, our findings suggest a alternative way which require the knowledge of the two following *near release date metrics*:
+- first WE revenue
+- polarity of the quotes related to the movie around the release date

 ```python